 5. Do What You Love: In a healthy ecosystem, there is abundant energy available to create everything you need by doing what you love to do and sharing the results.

 6. Life = Value = Life: Life is the source of value and life experiences are what people value.
 There are countless forms of value, and they all contribute to increasing the quality of life.
 (What does not increase the quality of life has no value.)

 7. Measure Health: By continually measuring, tracking, and improving the health of nature, people, and communities, it is possible to incentivize human activities that increase true wealth.

-8. Money Spirals: The circulation of money through webs of reciprocity and beneficial interaction activates people’s creative inspiration, adds life energy to the economy, and lifts everyone with each iteration.
+8. Money Spirals: The circulation of money through webs of reciprocity and beneficial interaction stimulates people’s creativity, adds life energy to the economy, and lifts everyone with each iteration.

 9. Cultivate Wealth (in a deep sense): Grow and nurture assets, intentionally, that rise in worth as the well-being of people and nature increases.
 Harvest the wealth, consciously, distribute it fairly, and continue the cycle.

-10. Protect People and Ecosystems: Conserve, enhance, and celebrate the upward spiral of healthy interplay amongst the natural environment, the built environment, and humans.
+10. Protect People and Ecosystems: Conserve, enhance, and celebrate the upward spiral of healthy interactions amongst the natural environment, the built environment, and humans.

 11. Mutually Assured Thriving: The structures of a true economy strongly favor activities and interactions that benefit all and harm no one.
 The thriving of one requires the thriving of all, and a healthy whole requires healthy individuals.